Ryse-Target-Ready-2022/learningresources-api/Readme.md

 # Activity Goal

-Learn about Classes, Objects, Variables, Data types, Enums and packages.
+Learn about different access modifiers, methods, collections and file handling in Java too.

 # Activity Details
 1. Create a new branch `3-Methods-Collections`.